pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_backup_recover_uninstall.md

 where:

 - `-u <user>`: defines the user to be used
-- `-p` prompts you for the mysql passowrd
+- `-p` prompts you for the mysql password
 - `cells`: your database name
 - `> /home/pydio/backups/cells_sqldump_$(date -u +%Y-%m-%d).sql`tells the tool where to store resulting data.